-Fixed and variable pay issues 2018 short and 2017 long- Considered and approved discretionary incentives, term incentive arrangements performance measures and structures for delivery 2018 total remuneration outcomes Approved variable remuneration awards for Executive Directors, other senior management, MRT and all colleagues for 2018 financial year.
+Fixed and variable pay issues 2018 short and 2017 long- term incentive arrangements Considered and approved discretionary incentives, performance measures and structures for delivery 2018 total remuneration outcomes Approved variable remuneration awards for Executive Directors, other senior management, MRT and all colleagues for 2018 financial year.
 Approved the release of deferred bonus awards.
 Approved forfeiture of bonus for the COO upon stepping down from the Board.
 All colleague 2017 and 2018 pay mandate and Executive Directors' Pay Considered all colleague pay and executive pay arrangements.
 Recommended change to COO's base salary.
 Chairman's fee Considered external market insight and recommended change.
 MRT termination and commencement awards Considered all commencement awards and termination payments made during 2018, including that of the COO.
-Delegated authority to approve awards and release payments below a de minimi s level to Group Human Resources Director and CEO.
+Delegated authority to approve awards and release payments below a de minimis level to Group Human Resources Director and CEO.
 Non-regulatory bonus deferral Removal of the requirement for non-MRT and MRT below the de minimis threshold to defer bonus.
 Governance, risk and other matters MRTs Reviewed and approved changes and confirmed MRT population throughout the year.
 Regulatory developments Considered regulatory remuneration requirements and approved compliance review.
 Implementation of the Remuneration policy Approved the implementation of the Policy for 2019.
 2018 risk adjustments Approved the Group's approach to risk and control adjustments for incentive arrangements and periodic review thereof.
 2018 performance assessment (CEO, CFO, COO & LT) Reviewed Executive Director and Executive Leadership Team individual scorecards.
 Scheme rules and terms of the DEP & LTIP Approved the terms of the DEP and LTIP plans for 2017 and 2018.
 Annual remuneration disclosures Approved the submission of the remuneration policy statement to the PRA and FCA.
 Approved the 2017 Directors' remuneration report including Pillar 3 requirements.
-Investors and regulator feedback Investors and regulator requirements.
-Considered investor feedback and AGM outcomes and any impact on future structure of Executive Directors'
+Investors and regulator feedback Considered investor feedback and AGM outcomes and any impact on future structure of Executive Directors' remuneration.
+Pension arrangements Considered retirement arrangements for members of the Leadership Team and other colleagues impacted by the pension Life Time Allowance/Annual Allowance.